asifurrahman1/RAIL_MARP_Custom_GPT/README.md

 The LLM pool consists of:
 - ChatGPT (this Custom GPT; internal reasoning).
 - Llama (via Ollama model "llama3.1" through the llmRoute Action).
-- Deepseek (via Ollama model "deepseek-r1" through the llmRoute Action).
+- Mistral (via Ollama model "Mistral-7b" through the llmRoute Action).

 The details of the pseudo-random router, mapping to router_selected_llm, backend_target, reasoning_mode, top_secret_internal_only, and any health-check